hunsa/vutinfth/README.txt

 intro.bib          The bibliography file of intro.tex.
 intro.tex          The LaTeX source file of a document that gives an
                      introduction to LaTeX.
-lppl.txt           The LaTeX Project Pulic License v1.3c.
+lppl.txt           The LaTeX Project Public License v1.3c.
 README.txt         This file.
 vutinfth.dtx       The documented source code and documentation file of the
                      vutinfth document class.